alf808/project4-portfolio-optimization/README.md

 1. In the chrome developer console, the average time to load last 10 frames went from 30-48ms to .30 ms.

-1. After taking out any "reading" of layout properties out of FOR loops.
+1. After taking out any "reading" of layout properties out of FOR loops which "forced synchronous layout", the timeline results are here.
+I was able to get time to resize pizzas from around 100ms [SLOW](http://linguist.us/p4_1_non-optimized/views/pizza.html) down to 2ms [FASTER](http://linguist.us/p4_1_optimized/pizza/).

 ![image](documents/pizza/forcedlayout2.png)